prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 **Q: I am a non technical user, how can I set my withdrawals in a safe way?**

 A: The guide will still provide a safe way to generate the signed `blstoexecutionchange` messages in an offline environment.
-From there if you're willing to take a small risk on inclusion guarantees some block scanners like beaconcha.in will provide front ends to drag and drop the messages for inclusion to set the withdrawal address.
+From there, if you're willing to take a small risk on inclusion guarantees, some block scanners like beaconcha.in will provide front ends to drag and drop the messages for inclusion to set the withdrawal address.

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';